An alternative for artists who need rollout support, not only uploads.

 Is SRS affiliated with DistroKid, TuneCore, CD Baby, UnitedMasters, or Amuse?

 No. Signal Room Society is not affiliated with those companies.
-Their names are used only for category comparison.
+Their names are used only for category comparison to help artists understand how SRS differs from self-serve distributors.

 Why choose SRS instead of a self-serve distributor?